 For decades, the Bing Crosby Clambake mesmerized golf fans—particularly those watching longingly on their TVs at home—with its breathtaking seaside routing.
 Add in Pebble's major championship history, with Jack Nicklaus, Tom Watson and Tiger Woods walking away as champions, and it explains why it has become one of golf's best championship venues.
 So what specifically makes Pebble Beach such a stern test?
 The mix of dramatic and daunting shots that golfers face over its 18 holes make one of our nation's toughest tests.
-We've highlighted seven that are particularly notable, whether you're a tour pro competing in the U.S. Open or an average joe playing a bucket-list round with your golf buddies.
+We've highlighted seven that are particularly notable, whether you're a tour pro competing in a U.S. Open or AT&T Pebble Beach, or an average joe playing a bucket-list round with your golf buddies.

 (The below GIFs, taken from our recent drone footage of Every Hole at Pebble Beach, might take a minute to load)